 To check the soil’s moisture, insert a hand trowel, a soil probe, or your finger into the soil (low-cost soil moisture meters are not very accurate).
 Very dry soil will resist penetration and indicate the need for watering.

 Avoid frequent, light watering.
+Watering lightly on a frequent basis does not allow water to go deeply into the root system.
 Instead, water deeply at wider intervals such as once a week.
-Let a garden hose run slowly at the drip line of the tree, moving it around occasionally.
-At medium pressure, it will take about five minutes to produce 10 gallons of water.
+Let a garden hose run slowly at the dripline of the tree, moving it around occasionally.
+At medium pressure, it will take about five minutes to produce ten gallons of water.
+That provides a benchmark that can be applied to both small and large trees.
+Small trees may be well watered by running the hose run for five minutes on each side of the rootball.
+A large tree may need to have the hose run for 20 to 30 minutes at three to four locations along the dripline.

 If using a sprinkler system, place a straight-sided container under the sprinkler and water until it has filled 1 to 2 inches.
 If you deliver the equivalent of 1 to 2 inches of rain, the water will percolate into the soil about 6 inches, reaching the fine water-absorbing roots.